 “Background: A PQR is run respecting supplementary essential variables for toughness applications.”

 Question (1): Can a WPS be written for non-toughness applications?

 Question (2): For non-toughness applications can supplementary essential variables that may be addressed in the WPS be violated?

 Reply (2): No.”

-The lesson here is that once a WPS is written, its’ sanctity must be respected at all times.
+The lesson here from the question 2 above is that once a WPS is written, its’ sanctity must be respected at all times.
 The referred PQR may be good enough for variables beyond the range specified on the WPS, as per the rules of Section IX.
 In that case, a separate WPS (with the support of same PQR) must be written to serve the new variables.

 What Happens If One Base Metal Requires Toughness While Other Doesn’t?

 WPS for applications where one base metal requires toughness while other doesn’t.